Alldayallan/friend-finder/DEBUGGING_STATUS.md

    - Check for potential CSS conflicts
    - Ensure no other elements interfere with modal display

-## How to Continue
-1. Start by implementing one of the suggested debug steps
-2. Add console.log statements before and after modal.show()
-3. Check browser developer tools for:
-   - JavaScript errors
-   - Network requests
-   - DOM structure
-4. Verify Bootstrap is properly initialized by testing other Bootstrap components

 ## Current Environment
-- Flask development server running on port 5000
+- Flask development server running with dynamic port allocation (5000-5010 range)
 - PostgreSQL database configured and working
 - Email sending functionality working (using Flask-Mail)
 - Bootstrap 5.3.0 loaded from CDN
+- Debug logging enabled for server and client-side operations

 ## Related Issue History
-Previous error: DataError with reset token length (fixed) Current error: UI/JavaScript issue with modal display
+- Previous error: DataError with reset token length (fixed)
+- Current error: UI/JavaScript issue with modal display
+- New consideration: Server port allocation handling

 ## Notes for Next Developer
 - The server-side implementation is working correctly
 - Focus debugging efforts on client-side modal implementation
 - Console logs have been added throughout the authentication flow
 - Bootstrap modal initialization might need restructuring
-- Consider testing with different Bootstrap versions if needed
+- Dynamic port allocation has been implemented to handle port conflicts
+- Review logs in browser console and server output for detailed debugging information